Zeturic/bpre-trade-stuff/README.md

 #### Building the project itself

 Once you're ready, run `make`.
 This won't actually modify `rom.gba`, instead your output will be in `test.gba`.
 Naturally, test it in an emulator.

+### On Trade Editors

+The long and short of it is that this breaks trade editors.
+This is because it places new data in what used to be padding bytes, and trade editors could easily zero them out because they don't expect them to be meaningful or to need to be preserved.

+Even worse, as mentioned above, `InGameTrade::abilityNum` had to be moved, and obviously trade editors will be looking for it at the old location, which is now part of `InGameTrade::moveset`, and obviously that would confuse them.

+As a result, **do not use trade editors with this**.

+Obviously, this lets you modify your trades when you're inserting this hack via `src/sInGameTrades.c`, but what if you want to modify them later on, long after you've added this?

+This is why the options `INSERT_INGAME_TRADE_HACK` and `ABILITYNUM_HAS_ALREADY_BEEN_MOVED` exist in `config.mk`.
+They allow you to modify the data in your ROM by modifying `src/sInGameTrades.c` without reinserting the actual code, acting essentially as a text-based trade editor.

+Alternatively, you can edit your trades using a hex editor.

 ### Notes